vldstassh/Test-your-CPU-and-GPU/README.md

 # Test-your-CPU-and-GPU
-Most of us enjoy testing our device hardware capabilities.
+Most of us enjoy testing our hardware capabilities.

 This software intends to measure the computational performance of your CPU or GPU using mathematical workloads.
 It has two separate benchmarks: one for the CPU and one for the GPU.
 Both tests use computation rather than graphics rendering or operations with files, therefore giving you insights about your raw processing speed.